Preocts/python-src-template/README.md

 Straight forward to use!

+**Kind of...**

+While this is the way **I** usually start my Python project setup, this is not the only way to do things.
+This template leverages the `pyproject.toml` as completely as `setuptool` currently supports.
+I choose to enforce clean commits with `pre-commit` and have it baked into the `Makefile` install.
+The settings for `mypy` are as strict as I can make them.
+The default `tox` setup attempts tests on all stable versions of Python, runs `mypy` in full strictness, and enforces `pre-commit` success.
+The GitHub actions are setup to run tox across Windows, Linux, and MacOS.
+This is all just the setup I'm comfortable and familiar with.
+I entreat you to take what you need and make something of your own.
+Every artist is different as is every choice of canvas.

 **Why `src/` structure**?

 The benefit I get from this project structure comes from testing.
 The `src/`